simonmaddox/codeigniter-twitter/README.markdown

 Future
 ------

-At the moment, parameters (such as "since") passed to most GET methods don't work.
-This will be fixed in v1.1
+<s>At the moment, parameters (such as "since") passed to most GET
+methods don't work.
+This will be fixed in v1.1</s>

-Every method will either return a boolean or a SimpleXML object.
+<s>Every method will either return a boolean or a SimpleXML object.
-I'd like to change this so that something more meaningful is returned.
+I'd like to change this so that something more meaningful is returned.</s>

+JSON support

+Twitter Search

 Extra
 -----